nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1b.
 User adds a task with invalid parameters

 > 1b1.
-System shows an message that informs the user which parameters are invalid <br>
+System shows a message that informs the user which parameters are invalid <br>
 Use case resumes at step 1

 #### Use case: UC02 - Delete task